JohnLockwood/opensobriety/content/posts/ceremony.md

 Being a decent person and not wanting to cause any trouble, I've never inquired of my virtue-signalling friends whether they are planning to return their conquered land to anybody.
 As for me, a county in North Carolina says the house I live in belongs to me and my wife, and that's good enough for me.
 If the goal is to demonstrate my moral failings, we have plenty of more freshly-picked sins than the history of Western colonialism.

-Rituals and ceremonies.

 Other introduction ceremonies prevail in other meetings, of course.
 AA's famous custom calls for introducing yourself with your first name followed by "and I'm an alcoholic."
 Some people like to mix it up by being a "grateful recovering alcoholic" instead of just a plain vanilla one.
 Some folks will say they are a "person in recovery."
 Secular AA often takes the bold step of letting you introduce yourself "any way you want."
+(Of course, it's only "bold" in the context of other meetings.
+To start a real life conversation, we're used to doing it any which way or not at all.)

 Generally speaking, AA gets by on less ceremony as a percentage of the meeting than Recovery Dharma, because those guided meditations take up a lot of time.
 AA does have its ceremonies, however, and the sheer number of them is reminiscent of a Catholic mass at times.
 One group near me has, by way of opening / closing ceremonies: